 All of these and other appropriate activities were at our disposal every day, but my contrary little

 Given the fact that things usually turn around for the better when he is given a job to do, it occurred to me that perhaps he needed to be given a specific activity to do.
 But not directly from me, of course, since my suggestions were getting us nowhere.
-We needed a visual schedule.
+I knew we needed a visual schedule.

 What is a Visual S

 A visual schedule is really just what it sounds like.
 It is a series of pictures that each represent an event in the daily routine.
 The pictures are put in the order that the events occur during the day.

 A lot of my experience with visual schedules comes from working with preschoolers who have special needs in a classroom setting.
 Children who have difficulty with transitioning between activities, such as those with ASD, or who have auditory comprehension problems benefit from a visual schedule.

 A visual schedule gives kids a tangible, visual way to follow along with the daily schedule.
 By looking at the visual schedule, they understand what will come next, making it easier to move on to the next activity.

 How I Use Visual Schedules At Home

 Like many, many things that benefit children who have special needs, visual schedules are also great for typically developing kids.
 I’ve used visual schedules in the past to help my kids develop good, habitual routines for parts of their day.